-Code 2 - Landscape, Views and the Settlement Edge
+Code 2 - Views and the Settlement Edge

-2A - Views from the Village
+2A - Views from the Village and Hamlets

 New residential developments should be designed to have a minimal impact on existing views to the surrounding landscape.
+In particular, the views identified in the Neighbourhood Plan should be protected.
 Where a development has the potential to obscure existing views to the surrounding agricultural landscape and sandstone ride lower building heights should be proposed.